15 Facts About Booking Cheap Flights Every Traveler Should Know

 Especially when you're traveling to major cities, be sure to check that you can't find a cheaper rate by flying into or out of a minor airport.
 For example, travelers in New York might not know about Stewart International Airport, but the tiny hub, located about an hour from Times Square, currently offers some of the best fares to Europe.
 That means if you want to travel to the United Kingdom this year, you'll spend approximately $300 less if you depart from Stewart compared to if you depart from JFK, according to Travel + Leisure.
 But it's not just flights from New York—there are similar savings to be had at minor airports across the country.

 Though it might seem like an old-fashioned idea, a travel agent's job is to find you the best deal on your travels, so it makes sense that they would be one of your most valuable assets as you try to score the cheapest flight possible.
 In fact, according to Smarter Travel, travel agents have secret tricks up their sleeves that online travel agencies have never heard of—so yes, get yourself to travel agent immediately to truly save on all of your future adventures.

 But you can also use the free rebooking feature to rebook your flight at a lower price should the fare drop at any time between your original booking and the day that you fly.
 All you've got to do is spot the difference and rebook the flight, and you'll be awarded a Southwest voucher to be used on your next flight, writes The Points Guy.
-And for more ways to survive a vacation with young children in tow, check out these 25 Best Ways to Travel with Children.
+And if you're looking for more budget travel info, check out the 17 Magical Destinations Where the U.S. Dollar Goes Further in 2020.